loneicewolf/TheThoughts/README.md

 # TheThoughts
 My thoughts on - well - pretty much everything.
 If you can read even one paragraph(and, understand it) you are pretty much a hardcore-cryptographer.
-Or, just a really realyl extremely genius code-breaker.
+Or, just a really extremely genius code-breaker.